Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 • if the boil does not open on its own within 10 days;

-• with severe migraines and high fever.
+• for severe migraines and high fever.

 Folk remedies

-Such therapy includes a number of effective methods that will help remove the boil without pills:
+This therapy includes a number of effective methods that will help remove the boil without pills:

-In the absence of positive dynamics within 2-3 days, it is recommended to consult a doctor to prescribe medication.
+If there is no positive dynamics within 2-3 days, it is recommended to consult a doctor to prescribe medication.

 Complications